 The Element Mercury

-Mercury is a silvery-white transition metal that is liquid at standard temperature.
+Mercury element is a silvery-white transition metal on the periodic table that is liquid at standard temperature.
 It is known for its mobility and high surface tension; both of which cause it to go rolling on surfaces and into the formation of spheres.
 Moreover, it has a high density which allows most other metals to float on top.
 It was once used in batteries, fluorescent lights, thermometers, and more.
 However, over time the toxic metal has been replaced with safer alternatives.
-Find out more about this unique metal down below!
+Find out more facts & properties about this unique metal down below!

 Cool Facts About Mercury